 - 2012 : Three Legged Dog nominated by Diamond State Blues Society for "Best Self-Produced CD"

 - 2014 : Represented the Billtown Blues Association in the International Blues Challenge

-Porkroll comes from a long line of watermen and pirates.
-He has two basic loves -- playing guitar and cooking.
-His BBQ is well known throughout the Delaware Valley, as is his tasty blues playing.
+Neil "Porkroll" Taylor is the band leader, lead guitarist, vocalist, and primary songwriter for the Porkroll Project band.
+He comes from a long line of watermen and pirates and has two basic loves -- playing guitar and cooking, particularly BBQ.
+His tasty blues playing is well known throughout the Delaware Valley.
 His musical influences range far and wide, but credits Buddy Guy and Luther Allison as his most recent inspirations.
 Previously, he co-founded the well-known MudBoy blues band which played around the Southeast Pennsylvania for nearly a decade.
 For a time, he also performed with Melissa Martin and the Mighty Rhythm Kings.
-He also brings his tasty guitar to the Union Street Blues and Legendary Sinners bands.
+He also currently brings his tasty guitar to the Georgie Bonds Band.

 These are videos of a live performance recorded in 2012 at Chaplin's Music Cafe in Spring City, PA.

 This an original song by the Porkroll Project and is the title song from our third CD, released in 2011.